roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

 ###### Compile the Code

-- Compile the code by going to the `Build → Build Solution` (Figure 6).
+- Compile the code by going to the `Build → Build Solution`.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/compiling-code.png"